Professor Toby Wilkinson

 Toby Wilkinson first became interested in Egyptology at the age of five.
 He studied Egyptology at the University of Cambridge, graduating with a First Class Honours degree and winning the University’s Thomas Mulvey Prize.
 After completing his doctoral research at Christ’s College, Cambridge, he was elected to the college’s prestigious Lady Wallis Budge Junior Research Fellowship in Egyptology (previous holders of which include the eminent Egyptologists Harry Smith and Geoffrey Martin), which he held from 1993 to 1997.

 Following two years as a Leverhulme Special Research Fellow at the University of Durham, Toby Wilkinson returned to Cambridge in 1999, and was a Fellow of Clare College, Cambridge from 2003 to 2017.
 Since 2017, he has been Professor of Egyptology and Deputy Vice Chancellor at the University of Lincoln.

-His books include the critically acclaimed Early Dynastic Egypt (1999), Genesis of the Pharaohs (2003), The Thames & Hudson Dictionary of Ancient Egypt (2005), Lives of the Ancient Egyptians (2007), The Rise and Fall of Ancient Egypt (2010), The Nile (2014), and Writings from Ancient Egypt (2016), and he edited the encyclopedia The Egyptian World (2007).
+His books include the critically acclaimed Early Dynastic Egypt (1999), Genesis of the Pharaohs (2003), The Thames & Hudson Dictionary of Ancient Egypt (2005), Lives of the Ancient Egyptians (2007), The Rise and Fall of Ancient Egypt (2010, winner of the Hessell-Tiltman Prize), The Nile (2014), Writings from Ancient Egypt (2016), and (with Julian Platt) Aristocrats and Archaeologists (2017), and he edited the encyclopedia The Egyptian World (2007).
 He lives in Lincoln and Suffolk.